rickmark/mojo_thor/README.md

 # About

-Mojo / Thor / Loki are a triad of malware that infects the SMC, EFI and macOS of Apple MacBooks.
+Loki / Thor / Mojo are a triad of Apple internal tools and malware that infects the SMC, EFI and macOS of Apple MacBooks.

 ## Contents